fastai/fastbook/README.md

 # The fastai book

-These notebooks cover an introduction to deep learning, [fastai](https://docs.fast.ai/), and [PyTorch](https://pytorch.org/). fastai is a layered API for deep learning; for more information, see [the fastai paper](https://www.mdpi.com/2078-2489/11/2/108).
+These notebooks cover an introduction to deep learning, [fastai](https://docs.fast.ai/), and [PyTorch](https://pytorch.org/).
+Fastai is a layered API for deep learning; for more information, see [the fastai paper](https://www.mdpi.com/2078-2489/11/2/108).
 Everything in this repo is copyright Jeremy Howard and Sylvain Gugger, 2020 onwards.
 A selection of chapters is available to [read online here](https://fastai.github.io/fastbook2e/).

 The notebooks in this repo are used for [a MOOC](https://course.fast.ai) and form the basis of [this book](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527), which is currently available for purchase.
 It does not have the same GPL restrictions that are on this repository.